IStudio Publisher: Overview

 The official user guide "Introduction to iStudio Publisher" has been produced using iStudio Publisher and can be downloaded from the developer's website in PDF format.
 Video tutorials and a Rapid Start Guide are also available.

-iStudio Publisher 1.0.4 received a generally favourable review by Macworld on Mar 9, 2009.
+iStudio Publisher 1.0.4 received a generally favorable review by Macworld on Mar 9, 2009.

 Image formats

 The following image file formats can be inserted into iStudio Publisher documents: